Relwarc17/ftxapitests/README.md

 ## Easy script to test the ftx python client

+To install the dependencies run `pip install -r requirements.txt`

 To use this script we first need to copy .env.example file to the root folder of the project and rename it to .env.
 We have to configure our FTX **api key** and **api secret** in **_.env_** file